drunkard/ceph-readable-doc/html/_sources/dev/continuous-integration.rst.txt

 - pmdk

-``make-dist`` is a script used by our CI pipeline to create dist tarball so the tarball can be used to build the Ceph packages in a clean room environmet.
+``make-dist`` is a script used by our CI pipeline to create dist tarball so the tarball can be used to build the Ceph packages in a clean room environment.
 When we need to upgrade these third party libraries, we should

 - update the CMake script